Kingxukai/linux/Documentation/hid/hid-transport.rst

 2.1) Initialization
 -------------------

-Transport drivers normally use the following procedure to register a new device with HID core::
+Transport drivers normally use the woke following procedure to register a new device with HID core::

 	struct hid_device *hid;